Glenturret: A portrait

 🍽️ Glenturret Lalique Restaurant

-Chef: Mark Donald (formerly Number One, Edinburgh – Michelin star)
+Chef: Mark Donald (formerly Number One, Edinburgh – Michelin Star)

-Concept: Modern Scottish cuisine with whisky pairings
+Concept: Modern Scottish Cuisine with whisky pairings

 Highlights: